BlueAndi/vscp-framework/projects/avr/relay_board_01/README.md

 * Connect a wind gauge to measure the wind speed and protect the shutters.
 * The pcb will be mounted in a closed din-rail housing.
 * Every relay is controlled by a PWM and differs between the duty cycle to switch a relay and the duty cycle to hold a relay switched.
+* Monitoring:
+  * The scheduler is monitored by internal watchdog.
+  * The CAN bus is monitored.

 ##AVR Fuses